Wilson County Courthouse in Floresville, Texas

 Wilson County sits immediately southeast of Bexar County, making it one of San Antonio’s fastest-growing suburban counties.
 Floresville serves as county seat, and the county’s rural character has been rapidly overtaken by residential development as buyers seek affordability relative to San Antonio’s inner suburbs.
 Appraisals have accelerated with that growth, and many residents who moved here expecting lower taxes are finding their bills rising steadily.

-Approximately 50% of protests in Wilson County result in a value reduction.
+4,417 ARB protests were filed in Wilson County in 2024; 49% of protests resolved through the informal process received a value reduction, and 82% of written ARB determinations lowered the appraised value (Texas Comptroller, 2024 Appraisal District Operations Survey).
 The San Antonio metro market provides solid comparable sales data, and properties with condition issues or misclassified land area present particularly strong cases.
 File before May 15 and come prepared.

 Official CAD site — appraisal notices, exemption applications, and district contact information.